How Long Should A Blog Post Be? – A Thorough Analysis

 How Do I Balance Long-Form and Short-Form Content?

 Since not everyone wants to read a blog post over 1,900 words, how then do you balance the posting frequency between long and short content?
-The answer comes down to your content marketing strategy’s preference on how frequently you are posting blogs.
+The answer comes down to your content marketing strategy’s preference on how frequently you are posting blogs and the purpose of the content.

 Based on the chart above (I know the chart is a little old, but the trends are still sound), posting blogs weekly results in a 66% chance of landing a customer via their blog.
 What’s interesting is that by upping that frequency to 2-3 times per week, your chances only increase by 4%.
 However, if you increase the frequency to more than once daily, your chances increase by 26%.